ginnypx1/NameThatTruck/README.md

 - The Flickr API can be found at: https://www.flickr.com/services/api/
 - The SwiftyGif Cocoa Pod can be found at: https://cocoapods.org/?q=swiftygif

-## Improvements

-Firebase Analytics are currently being added to NAME THAT TRUCK
+- Firebase Analytics tracks data pertaining to "Name That Truck"'s usage

 ## App Store